Why Can Only Australian or New Zealand Citizens or Permanent Residents of Australia Apply To Perform With The ADO?

 When I am Accepted into The ADO, Do I Hold this Position Permanently?

 There is no simple answer to this question.
 If you play an instrument for which only one chair is required, then our current policy is to give the first nominated player first right of refusal to participate in each planned concert.
 The reality, however, is that musicians’ schedules change constantly; and sometimes at short notice, so we do offer invitations to many players to perform with the ADO on a regular basis.

 Conversely, if you play a string instrument, the chances of consecutive invitations is proportionally more likely, although not automatic, as the size of string complement required will change from concert to concert.

 Generally, we will not ask musicians to re-audition each year dependent upon satisfactory participation in rehearsals and concerts.

-There will be three rehearsals for each concert: two on a Saturday (morning and afternoon) and a full rehearsal prior to the streamed event schedule for Sunday afternoons.
+There will be two to three rehearsals for each concert: two on a Saturday (morning and afternoon) with the possibility of a sectional rehearsal on the Friday evening prior.
 Saturday evenings will be free.
-We strongly recommend that ADO musicians travelling from interstate arrive on the Friday evening if at all possible.
+We strongly recommend that ADO musicians travelling from interstate arrive on the Thursday evening or Friday morning if at all possible.

 The Orchestra’s Executive team has made a decision to again do concerts from Melbourne in 2019.
 We use several different performance venues based on their availability for our preferred concert dates.
 Also, the ADO is, inherently, a national-based player orchestra and not a state-based ensemble but has its administrative offices located in Victoria.